Devtory-GbR/weddin-client/README.md

 $ npm run build
 ```

 Generate in _/dist_ a static web page.
-Just copy the sources on the webserver.
+Just copy the sources on the web server.

 ## 🧾 License

 You can copy the source code, edit it and build totally new projects with it.
-But however you are **not allowed to use the code for commorcial use**.
+But however you are **not allowed to use the code for commercial use**.

 See the [LICENSE](./LICENSE) file for more licensing information.